-Making the Most Out of the Internet in New Zealand
+Making the Most of the Internet in New Zealand

-One huge drawback with paying for WiFi, besides the obvious paying part, is that you are typically only allowed to connect one device.
+One huge drawback with paying for Wi-Fi, besides the obvious paying part, is that you’re typically only allowed to connect one device.
 The easiest way to get around this is by using Connectify to share your Internet connection.
-Connectify is available for Windows (free) and we have the complete lowdown on how to set it up.
+Connectify is available for Windows (free) and we have the lowdown on how to set it up.

-You can make the most out of your limited bandwidth by turning off Dropbox syncing, online backups, and automated podcast downloads.
-Also consider setting your computer updates to download only when you ask.
+You can make the most of your limited bandwidth by turning off syncing for Google Photos and iCloud, online backups, and automated podcast downloads.
+Also consider setting your computer updates to download only when you ask for them.

 There are a few things that are keeping the internet down in New Zealand.

 New Zealand is an island in the middle of nowhere.